MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 1. Create a new flow based on the **Chat flow** template, specifying `Travel-Chat` as the folder name.

     A simple chat flow is created for you.

+    > **Tip**: If a permissions error occurs.
+Wait a few minutes and try again, specifying a different flow name if necessary.

 1. To be able to test your flow, you need compute, and it can take a while to start; so select **Start compute session** to get it started while you explore and modify the default flow.